piotrwitek/react-redux-typescript-scripts/README.md

 ## Usage

-You can find usage instructions for each tool in it's onw section below.
+You can find usage instructions for each tool in it's own section below.

 ### tsconfig.json
 ```ts